ChristianGeie/MMM-PublicTransportVVO/README.md

 ## Special Thanks

-* [Michael Teeuw](https://github.com/MichMich) for inspiring me and many others to build a MagicMirror.
+* [Michael Teeuw](https://github.com/MichMich) for the great tool and many others to build a MagicMirror.
 * [Bangee44](https://github.com/Bangee44) for creating the [MMM-swisstransport](https://github.com/Bangee44/MMM-swisstransport) module, on which this one is heavily based.
 * The community of [magicmirror.builders](https://magicmirror.builders) for help in the development process.